nwy140/MUFYSourceCode/README.md

 I just don't know what I'm doing here, at the UofU.

 Leaving my job at an actual game company startup, to go to a university to study CS in eae games.Maybe, I should have just continued working, with the real game devs.
-And guess what, I got a job without a degree, with just pure portfolio, dedication and will.
+And guess what, I got that job without a degree, with just pure portfolio, dedication and will.

 The UofU is full of wannabes programmers and game developers.